 A fellow named Jack Murphy isn’t a game guy, exactly (from what I understand: I’ve not followed him), but he was into game-adjacent men’s development.
 He appears to have written an article about being into being cuckolded… and he made some prostate stimulation videos, which someone or someones dug up.
 I dunno, if that’s what a guy is into, fine, so be it, but it would also seem to me that if that’s what he’s into, he’s better off owning it than pretending.

 Many, many people have trouble owning what they really want, sexually.
 Jack Murphy has, or had, the problem of selling faux-masculinity to rubes, and his audience won’t accept those parts of him.
 He also exists in a space where the audience wants a kind of fantasy, and is most interested in guys willing to sell that fantasy.
 He ceased being an avatar of that fantasy and now seems to be cast from his fold.

 Pat Stedman participated in the 6 January 2021 insurrectionist riot in an attempt to overthrow a presidential election, and possibly murder senators along the way.
 Does that sound like a sound, well-balanced person to you?
 Or, read this piece on him.

 Roy Walker said in February 2022, “Well, I think Putin had full rights to invade [Ukraine], whats the difference between Rus/UK vs The West/Libya?”
-I guess Walker is an apologist for dictators.
+I guess Walker is an apologist for dictators?
+Judge for yourself.